swap0506/acroecology-project_/README.md

 CropVision is an innovative web application that leverages artificial intelligence to provide farmers and agricultural professionals with data-driven crop recommendations.
 By analyzing multiple environmental and soil parameters, the platform suggests the most suitable crops for specific land conditions, helping optimize agricultural productivity and sustainability.

+---

+## 📝 Description

+CropVision transforms raw agronomic inputs—like rainfall, temperature, humidity, and macronutrient levels—into **clear, actionable recommendations**.
+The app blends a clean, modern UI with interactive storytelling to guide users through each input, explain *why* it matters, and surface **confidence‑scored predictions** with tips for success.
+A built‑in dashboard visualizes trends, tracks past predictions, and helps compare how conditions have changed over time.
+Whether you’re a student, a precision‑ag professional, or a farmer experimenting with field plots, CropVision makes agronomic decision‑making **simple, transparent, and visual**.

+---

 ### ✨ Key Features

 - **🔍 Intelligent Crop Analysis** - Advanced algorithm considering 7 critical parameters